 Echoes & Evolutions: Nancy Holt’s Sun Tunnels at at Sprüth Magers, New York

-From September 5 though October 25, Echoes & Evolutions: Nancy Holt’s Sun Tunnels is on show at Sprüth Magers, New York.
-Sun Tunnels is a landmark in the Holt's oeuvre and encapsulates her investigation of perception, systems and site.
-Showcasing many previously unseen drawings, collages, photographs and two of her Studio Locator sculptures, this exhibition offers insight into the process and ideas behind the creation of Sun Tunnels.
+Echoes & Evolutions: Nancy Holt’s Sun Tunnels was presented at Sprüth Magers, New York from September 5 to October 25, 2025.
+The exhibition focused on Sun Tunnels (1973–76), a landmark work in Nancy Holt’s oeuvre that encapsulates her sustained investigation of perception, systems, and site.
+Featuring many previously unseen drawings, collages, photographs, and two Studio Locator sculptures, the exhibition offered insight into the conceptual and material processes behind the creation of Sun Tunnels.

-Part of Holt's process involved using cardboard tubes to model potential configurations, which she photographed to understand the shifting shadows and scale of the work.
-In these photo studies from 1975, Holt experimented with the layout of the tunnels, trying out sizes and configurations of the star constellations.
-On the back of each photo study are Holt’s annotations about the orientation, time, and constellation she was testing.
+Holt’s process also involved making cardboard tube models, which she photographed to study scale, orientation, and the shifting behavior of light and shadow.
+In these 1975 photo studies, she tested different configurations and constellation patterns, annotating the backs of the photographs with notes on time, alignment, and celestial reference.
 Through this expansive series, patterns in her practice emerge that illustrate her systematic approach to making sculpture.
 This is emphasized again in Sunlight in Sun Tunnels and Sun Tunnels: Shifting Shadows (both 1976) in which Holt charted the evolving light and shadow at regular intervals over the course of one day respectively, bringing together the process into a single photographic composite.

-Also on view are two Studio Locators, Holt’s first sculptures made in 1971 that directly led her to create Sun Tunnels .
-A simple structure made from a steel pipe mounted at eye-level, the Locators can be understood as a telescope without a lens, framing a particular field of vision in space.
-Holt’s Studio Locators focus on specific details and, when presented today, their position sustains her careful choice of locating vision, highlighting her interest in the sculptural forms of the often-overlooked systems in the built environment.
-Originally directed out of a window in Holt’s New York studio on Greenwich Street, the view from the Locator always features the architectural detail noted in the work title.
+Also on view were two Studio Locators, Holt’s first sculptures made in 1971 and direct precursors to Sun Tunnels.
+Constructed from steel pipe and mounted at eye level, the Locators function as lensless viewing devices that frame specific fields of vision.
+Originally oriented toward architectural details visible from Holt’s Greenwich Street studio in New York, these works foreground her interest in directing perception and revealing the sculptural qualities of often-overlooked systems within the built environment.
 Locator (Exhaust Pipe) looks up to a roof ventilation pipe, while Locator in Window—the first of her Studio Locators—focusses vision on a single point directed by the Locator.

 Installation view: Sprüth Magers, New York, 2025